Killing of Khalil al-Mughrabi: Incident

 None of the essential facts in the army's initial account were true.
 A later internal investigation by the Israeli army determined that no attacks had taken place during the time range that al-Mughrabi was shot and killed.
 Colonel Einat Ron, the military's chief prosecutor, found that at 7 P.M, when al-Mughrabi had been playing soccer with his friends in a field, no grenades or stones had been thrown at Israeli troops.
 Nonetheless, Israeli troops opened fire from a heavy tank-mounted machine gun.
 The report found these shots were in response to an attempt by Palestinians to block a road while an Israeli army vehicle was leaving the town.
 Soldiers on an Israeli tank fired warning shots at this group.
 Ron's report determined that these shots violated army regulations due to their having been fired from a long-range heavy weapon and because the shots had been aimed near children.
 Her report stated that the shots were fired at a time "when no grenades were thrown, and it is doubtful that the force felt its life was in danger."
 One of the bullets from the tank fire struck al-Mughrabi's head and killed him.

 The Israeli report offered three conflicting options.
 The first was to begin a military investigation into the suspected unlawful fire, the second to clear the soldiers on account of violence that had taken place earlier in the day, and the third to issue disciplinary measures without a criminal investigation.
-Col. Ron chose the second option, clearing the soldiers of any wrong doing.
+Col. Ron chose the second option, clearing the soldiers of any wrongdoing.
 In a letter to B'Tselem, Ron stated that "Under the circumstances we did not find that there is suspicion of criminal behavior by soldiers, nor justification for starting a criminal investigation."
 B'Tselem's research director said of the letter that "it indicates that lying is legitimate in the military prosecutor's office in order to protect the troops."